NOTE: Analysis is mixed in with the relation of

 Laura's death she saw a white horse in the house.
 This happened again

 prior Maddy's death.
 In the last episode of the original series, not

 knowing what was going on with Cooper, she went to Major Briggs at the

 diner and channeled a voice to him saying, "I'm in the Black Lodge with

-Due to Cooper falling back into Thursday, from Monday, it makes stating the time of this scene difficult.
-Due the nature of the death, the violence of the mauling of the buffalo, I would suggest it is possibly Thursday night and Sarah is keying into the violence that has happened in New York and Buckhorn.
-Or at least the viewer is supposed to make that guess.
-The violence seen on the television is likely intended to connect, too, with the ravaging of Sam and Tracey.
-After all, we have just revisited the preliminaries to the scene in which they were attacked by the Experiment.
+Due to Cooper falling back into Thursday, from Monday, it makes stating the time of this scene with Sarah Palmer difficult.
+Due the nature of the death, the violence of the mauling of the buffalo, I would suggest it is possibly Thursday night and Sarah is tuning into the violence that has happened or is happening in New York and Buckhorn, the killing of Sam and Tracey, and Briggs and Ruth Davenport.
+After all, we have just revisited the preliminaries to the scene in which they Sam and Tracey attacked by the Experiment.
 The animal violence can't be compared as it isn't human, it is for sake of food, but then we forget or discount the bloodletting and death that goes into our daily sustenance, what we eat now neatly removed from its life source.
-Sarah, whose life has been visited by considerable violence, is clearly enthralled, captivated, and we may wonder if she has tapped into the murders of Sam and Tracey.
+Sarah, whose life has been visited by considerable violence, is clearly enthralled, captivated, and we may wonder if she has tapped into these murders.

 (1) The exterior of the Bang Bang Bar.
 (2) A close-up of the sign.
 (3) Then cut to show the singer.
 (4) The audience.
 (5) Close-up of the singer.
 (6) The audience.

 The Chromatics singer